-I have lived down here in southern Spain for the past 24 years.
+I have lived down here in southern Spain for the past 26 years.
 My second home is Newfoundland, Canada where I spent the first half of my life.
-I share my home with my husband, two children, one dog and a few cats!
+I share my home with my husband, two grown kids, one dog and a three cats!
 I developed a love for food over two decades ago and from then that has not changed.

 About the food

 I believe we can all cook and find most of the ingredients we need at our local supermarkets.
 Most of my recipes use fresh ingredients without prepackaged sauces, spice mixes or precooked items.
 Cooking from scratch can be made easy with the right approach and great steps along the way.
 Cooking from scratch can even be quick with more than 50 Quick Dinners!

 For the most part, the recipes are my own creations or takes on things I have seen somewhere.
 However, I do at times share recipes from cookbooks, websites, blogs, magazines, and so on.
 I always credit that source if I am copying a recipe.

 All recipes are tested, cooked, styled and photographed by Julia here at Julia’s Cuisine.

 Growing up in Newfoundland, Canada and then moving to Spain in my twenties, I have been influenced with such vast diversity in my cooking.
 As a kid, I spent a lot of years around my grandmother and great-grandmother.
 They cooked every single bite from scratch.
 At the time, I certainly didn’t take a whole lot of notice of this, I just sat and ate.
 However, later in life I realised the values of home cooking and wanted to bring their love to my family and dinner table every day.